hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `max_delivery_count` - (Required) The maximum number of deliveries.

-* `auto_delete_on_idle` - (Optional) The idle interval after which the Subscription is automatically deleted, minimum of 5 minutes.
-Provided in the ISO8601 format.
+* `auto_delete_on_idle` - (Optional) ISO 8061 timeSpan idle interval after which the topic is automatically deleted.
+The minimum duration is 5 minutes.

-* `default_message_ttl` - (Optional) The TTL of messages sent to this Subscription, if no TTL value is set on the message itself.
-Provided in the ISO8601 format.
+* `default_message_ttl` - (Optional) ISO 8061 Default message timespan to live value.
+This is the duration after which the message expires, starting from when the message is sent to Service Bus.
+This is the default value used when TimeToLive is not set on a message itself.

-* `lock_duration` - (Optional) The lock duration for the subscription, maximum supported value is 5 minutes.
-Defaults to 1 minute.
-Provided in the ISO8601 format.
+* `lock_duration` - (Optional) ISO 8061 lock duration timespan for the subscription.
+The default value is 1 minute.

 * `dead_lettering_on_message_expiration` - (Optional) Boolean flag which controls
     whether the Subscription has dead letter support when a message expires.
 Defaults